jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   and the test passes

-* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific in tests, it checks that the code in its context raises the Exception_ it is given, with the message it is given, it uses `Regular Expressions`_ for this
+* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific in tests, it checks that the code in its context raises the Exception_ it is given with the message it is given, it uses `Regular Expressions`_ for this

   .. code-block:: python